- Research

 Statistical analysis

 Statistical analysis was performed using GraphPad Prism 8.0 software.
-Student’s test was used for two group comparisons.
+Student’s t test was used for two group comparisons.
 One-way analysis of variance (ANOVA) or two-way ANOVA followed by Bonferroni’s post hoc test was applied for comparison among three or more groups.
 Data are presented as mean ± SEM.
 Differences with P < 0.05 were considered to be statistically significant.

 Results